 - 1. Students will explain the legal processes of the criminal justice system. - 2.
 Students will list and describe the components of the criminal justice system. - 3.
-Students will explain the process of a criminal investigation. - 4.
-Students will compare and contrast the theories behind effective policing and crime prevention. - 5.
-Students will compare and contrast three theories of criminological behavior. - 6.
-Students will write a research paper using APA format. - 7.
+Students will compare and contrast the theories behind effective policing and crime prevention. - 4.
+Students will compare and contrast three theories of criminological behavior. - 5.
+Students will write a research paper using APA format. - 6.
 Students will write a case brief from a U.S. Supreme Court Case.